lambdaclass/concrete/ROADMAP.md

    no-drop-after-diverge, and callback authority before callback body.
 A red-team lowering mutation that moves a trap, drop, or capability check across another observable event must fail.

-7. Build `TotalityJudgment` / the totality fact.
-   Totality is the foundational fact that turns several deferred checks from hand-wavy policy into a shared decision.
-It should answer: can this expression/function complete normally without trapping, diverging, failing a runtime obligation, or relying on hidden cleanup/control-flow behavior?
-This is stricter than purity: a checked add, narrowing cast, bounds/index access, or failing runtime obligation may be pure but still not total because its trap is observable.

-   Inputs: trap facts from `IntArith` and typed Core, context-width decisions from completed `TypeJudgment`, ownership/drop/diverge facts from `OwnershipJudgment` / `ValueFlowJudgment`, authority/purity facts from `CapabilityJudgment`, and evaluation/drop/trap order from item #6.
-The record should include at least: subject expression/function, total vs non-total, first failing reason (`may_trap`, `may_diverge`, `may_fail_runtime_obligation`, `unknown_cleanup`, `unsupported_interp_family`, etc.), source span, dependent facts, diagnostic/report payload, and evidence class.

-   Consumers: the pure non-`Unit` discard rule in `CapabilityJudgment` (only total pure values are accidental lost computations), report/audit explanations, and proof eligibility.
-A program should not be called "pure discardable" or "predictable/provable" by re-deriving totality at each call site.
-The class-6 second-class-reference boundary is now a separate structural verifier under the safe-no-returned-refs policy; it needs totality only if a future `from(param)` returned-reference escape valve is deliberately admitted.

-   Gate with total and non-total rows: literal arithmetic that cannot trap, checked arithmetic that can trap, narrowing casts, bounds/index operations, match/if branches with one trapping arm, loops with known divergence, function calls with runtime obligations, and one future-proof row for any admitted returned-reference escape valve.
-Red-team by forcing a trapping expression to total and proving pure-discard or proof-eligibility gates fail.

 8. Add a pipeline determinism gate.
    Content-addressed artifacts, proof replay, package evidence, deterministic